-Once you turn 60, you will need to renew your license every five years (younger drivers have a 10-year renewal option).
+Once you turn 60, you will need to renew your license every five years (younger drivers have an 8-year renewal option).
 And starting at age 64, you will need to do a vision test each time you renew.

 Many insurers offer a discount to people aged 55 and older who take a defensive driving class.
-You can’t take a certified class online, but the Department of Driver Services has a list of certified schools on its website.
+The Department of Driver Services has a list of certified schools and programs available on its website.

 Undocumented Workers in Georgia

 According to the National Conference of State Legislatures, Georgia does not currently allow driving privileges to unauthorized immigrants.